oschwengers/referenceseeker/share/medusa-1.6-python3/README.md

 3. Java (from 1.6).

+The following Python packages should be present:

+1. Networkx

+2. Numpy

+3. Biopython

 The archive Medusa.tar.gz contains the following files:

 1. A runnable .jar file medusa.jar This is the program you will run.